 In 2006, Garcia was accepted into Cal Arts' MFA program where he focused on painting and video.

 Following his graduation in 2008, he worked at non-profit Center for the Arts, Eagle Rock where he administered after school arts classes for students of the Los Angeles County School District.
-He painted in the evenings and exhibited modestly.

 If you're interested in chatting, DM Nate on Instagram.